 Flower with raindrops (1989) Co Westerik

-The painting is in the ornament frame on the corner of the Zaagmolenstraat and the Benthuizerstraat Flower with raindrops from coastal artist Co Westerik.
+The painting is in the ornament frame on the corner of the Zaagmolenstraat and the Benthuizerstraat Flower with raindrops from coaster Co Westerik.
 It is a poetic mural, not only in terms of representation and use of color, but also in terms of meaning.
-A lily rises from the water and floats on a black-mirrored water surface, such as in a poem by Frederik van Eeden.
-A few raindrops gather in the heart of the lily, which can also be tears.
-The flower is a symbol of the world, because the vague pattern of the heart of the lily is reminiscent of a globe.
-Flower with raindrops could refer to the earthly tear drop.
-The work was realized in 1989 in the project '100 Ornament moldings', an urban project in which old advertising lists that have fallen into disuse are provided with works of art.
-The empty frames offered a great opportunity to show contemporary painting to the public.
-The project had support in the city, was successful and grew over the years to many paintings in the Old North, on Katendrecht, on the Noodereiland, but also elsewhere in the city.
-In 2011, the painting was restored by Westerik himself; he did not want anyone else to restore his work.
+A lily rises from the water and floats on a black-reflecting water surface, as in a poem by Frederik van Eeden.
+A few raindrops collect in the heart of the lily, which can also be tears.
+The flower symbolizes the world, because the faint pattern of the heart of the lily is reminiscent of a globe.
+Flower with raindrops could refer to the earthly valley of tears.
+The work was realized in the project in 1989 '100 Ornament moldings', a city project in which old, disused advertising frames are provided with works of art.
+The empty frames provided a great opportunity to show contemporary painting to the public.
+The project had support in the city, was successful and over the years grew into many paintings in the Oude Noorden, on Katendrecht, on the Noodereiland, but also elsewhere in the city.
+In 2011 the painting was restored by Westerik himself; he didn't want anyone else to restore his work.